-If the media format of your presentation has compatibility issues with other devices then, the Optimize Compatibility option will flash on your computer screen.
-If the option doesn’t appear, it means the presentation is fully compatible and you can readily share the presentation.
+If the media format of your presentation has compatibility issues with other devices, the Optimize Compatibility option will flash on your computer screen.
+If the option doesn’t appear, it means the presentation is fully compatible, and you can readily share the presentation.

-Thereafter, a complete summary of resolutions of potential playback issues will be displayed alongside, a list of the number of occurrences of media in the presentation.
+After that, a complete summary of resolutions of potential playback issues will be displayed alongside a list of the number of media occurrences in the presentation.
 It will also list the causes of playback issues.

-If you have linked videos attached to your presentation, ‘Optimize for Compatibility’ feature will request you to embed them.
+If you have linked videos attached to your presentation, the ‘Optimize for Compatibility’ feature will request you to embed them.
 For doing so, select ‘View Links.
-Then, to embed a video simply select Break Link option for desired links.
+Then, to embed a video, select the Break Link option for desired links.

-Bear in mind the optimize option will only appear if you have a video or audio file in your presentation that is incompatible with PowerPoint.
+Bear in mind that the optimize option will only appear if you have a video or audio file in your presentation incompatible with PowerPoint.

 2] Check Codecs